 Floating Down the Mainstream

-Kava and Kratom are both under criticism and skepticism from the sober communities around the world.
-They both have become widely abused by stressed out people trying to take the load off, especially addicts and alcoholics of that caliber.
-The effects of the two euphoria delivering aromatic plants include reducing stress, anxiety, and/or pain.
+Kava and kratom are both under criticism and skepticism from the sober communities around the world.
+They both have become widely abused by stressed-out people trying to take the load off, especially addicts and alcoholics of that caliber.
+The effects of the two euphoria-delivering aromatic plants include reducing stress, anxiety, and/or pain.
 They also tend to promote physical and emotional relaxation.
-With that list of wonderful promises, why wouldn’t you want to take some Kava or Kratom?
+With that list of wonderful promises, why wouldn’t you want to take some kratom or kava?
 Plenty of reasons.

-As addicts and alcoholics, we’ll let even a washcloth and a bottle of lemon pledge help us get high if we stub our toe on the right piece of furniture and decide to give up.
-Maybe that’s just me… Regardless, we like to latch onto anything that makes us feel good.
-It’s what we do and it’s just in our blood.
-Anything that takes away from all our “painful realities” and whatever else we’ve exaggerated and conjured up for making an excuse to take something like Kava and Kratom.
-Cross addiction is absolutely a real thing and has taken many well respected people out of the rooms of Alcoholics or Narcotics Anonymous and put them into a box 6 feet deep in the ground.
-That’s heavy, I know- but it’s real.
+Anything that takes away from all a person’s “painful realities” and whatever else the individual may be dealing with could cause them to turn to the use of drugs like Kratom and kava.
+Cross addiction is absolutely a real thing and has taken many well-respected people out of the rooms of Alcoholics or Narcotics Anonymous and put them into a box 6 feet deep in the ground.
+Yes, that’s heavy, but it’s real.
 It’s the same as having a beer.
 It doesn’t matter whether it’s legal or not, drinking these herbal remedies will open up a can of monsters upstairs between your ears.

-One thing that is important to remember is that many substances fall into sort of a gray area when it comes to recovery.
-Especially today, there are more substances available now than ever that aren’t necessarily classified as a drug the same way that opioids or amphetamines would be.
+One thing that is important to remember is that many substances fall into a sort of gray area when it comes to recovery.
+This is especially the case today, when there are more substances available now than ever that aren’t necessarily classified as a drug the same way that opioids or amphetamines would be.
 This is why it’s still largely debated whether or not using these substances is okay.
 While it’s extremely dangerous for some people to even dabble with substances like kava or kratom, it’s basically nothing to another recovering addict.

 After detox, you still may be tempted to use substances and may think that kava or kratom are okay substances to use.
 As soon as these feelings emerge, reach out to someone for support.
 We advise that you continue to seek treatment by going to rehab and getting involved in a support group.
 We also recommend sticking close to people you can trust for support.
 You will never be invincible, unfortunately.
 Not only as recovering addicts, but as humans, we are always vulnerable to temptation, which is why having a strong support system is so important.

-If you or a loved one has been struggling with getting a firm grasp on sobriety and need a detox facility, please call 1-877-978-3125 or visit www.coastaldetox.com.
-Our teams of specialists are waiting by to help figure out what options are best for sending your life is a comfortable direction that you can proudly stand behind.
-Our team of qualified experts are ready to walk you through the detox process today.
+If you or a loved one has been struggling with getting a firm grasp on sobriety and need a detox facility, please call us today.
+Our team of specialists is standing by to help figure out what options are best for sending your life in a comfortable direction that you can proudly stand behind.
+Our team of qualified experts is ready to walk you through the detox process today!